Chashme Baddoor (2013 film): Plot

 However, one day, Siddharth accidentally bumps into Seema, unaware of the fact that she is the girl Jai and Omi failed to impress.
-Both of them have a chat over lunch.
+Both of them chat over lunch.
 Seema is impressed with Sid and asks him out on a date.
 Both of them get along very well and date frequently, until one day, Jai and Omi spot them.
 Both of them, jealous of the fact that they are now dating, tell Sid that she isn't a good girl and ask him to break up with her.
 Seema, on the other hand is shocked about the fact that they are both Sid's friends.
 Sid pretends to beat up both his friends to impress Seema, which later turns out to be Omi and Jai's imagination.
-Albeit the fight, they continue to try and split Sid and Seema.
+Albeit their fight, they continue to try and split Sid and Seema.
 One day, Josephine gets caught in heavy rain.
 Joseph too was present at the scene and helps out Josephine.
 Both of them were amused at the similarities between them.
 They both fall in love but hesitate to start dating.
 Jai and Omi try to take advantage of the situation.
 They assume that Joseph would stop asking them to pay the café bills and Josephine would let them stay at her apartment for free if they helped unite them.
 In their many attempts, they somehow unite Joseph and Josephine.
 Despite that, Joseph & Josephine still don't forgive the three.
 So Jai and Omi start lying about each of the two to the other.
 They get the money they wanted.
 However, Joseph and Josephine do not break up as they soon realize that all the secrets told to them were lies.